dongwd016/POM_Model/README.md

 ## Model

-An analytical steady state model for calculating polymer surface regression rate at a given heat flux or surface temperature.
+An analytical steady-state model for calculating polymer surface regression rate at a given heat flux or surface temperature.

 1) Regression rate for given heat flux: